ToolJet/ToolJet/docs/docs/widgets/calendar.md

 If we set this property to `compact`, the cell sizes will be smaller in `week` and `day` views.

+#### Header date format on week view

+This format determines how the column header for each day in week view will be displayed.
+As with every other date format field in ToolJet, this follows the momentjs standard of date formatting.

 ### Events

 #### On Event selected